 Ambassador Faily represents a rising generation of professionals, business leaders and civic activists who have returned to Iraq to help build the country’s fledgling free-market democracy.
 He brings to his position extensive experience in diplomacy, leadership, negotiation, stakeholder management, crisis management, political analysis, policy recommendations, strategic planning, communication, business organization management and development, marketing, information technology and civic activism, as well as familiarity with Middle Eastern, Oriental and Anglo-American traditions and institutions.

 Ambassador Faily lived in the United Kingdom for 20 years and held management and leadership roles in the British affiliates of two American companies for over a decade.
-An active leader in the large Iraqi diaspora community, Ambassador Faily served as a trustee of several Iraqi NGOs while in the UK.
-He was an outspoken opponent of Saddam Hussein’s dictatorship and advocated for democracy, dialogue, development and rule of law in Iraq.
+An active leader in the large Iraqi diaspora community, Ambassador Faily has served as a trustee of several Iraqi NGOs.
+He was an outspoken opponent of Saddam Hussein’s dictatorship and a very strong advocate advocate for democracy, dialogue, development, and rule of law in Iraq.

-Fluent in English, Arabic and Kurdish, Ambassador Faily was born in Baghdad on February 6, 1966.
-He is married to Lameis Faily and is the father of four boys.
-An avid runner, Ambassador Faily participated in marathons in Tokyo in 2012 and 2013, and in the Boston and New York Marathons in 2014
+Fluent in English, Arabic, and Kurdish, Ambassador Faily was born in Baghdad in 1966.
+He is married to Lameis Faily and is the father of four boys and a girl.
+An avid runner, Ambassador Faily participated in marathons in Tokyo in 2012 and 2013, and in the Boston and New York Marathons in 2014.